digitalfotografen/Openlayers---Sparklines/README.md

 Openlayers---Sparklines
 =======================

-Graphinglayer with pie, line and bar charts
+Graphing layer for interactive maps.
+Can display small pie, line and bar charts.

 This is an integration of OpenLayers and Sparklines to generate interactive maps with overlayed graphs.